Matplotlib / Seaborn Notebook

 plt.show()

-annot=True prints the value in each cell. fmt='.2f' formats it to 2 decimal places. vmin/vmax fixes the color scale so -1 is always blue and 1 is always red.
+annot=True prints the value in each cell. fmt='.2f' shows 2 decimal places. vmin/vmax lock the color scale, so -1 is always blue and 1 is always red.

 Pivot Heatmap (Revenue by Station × Month)